Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleResponseHeaderActionObject.md

 ModifyResponseHeader
 ```

-Create an in-memory object for AzureCDN DeliveryRuleResponseHeaderAction.
+Create an in-memory object for AzureCDN DeliveryRuleResponseHeaderAction

 ## PARAMETERS